 One reason many people supplement with magnesium in the evening is because it helps calm the whole body including blood vessels.

-Sweet potatoes provide 38 grams of calcium and yams 14 mg.
 Calcium is important for the heart and blood pressure.
-Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 19.
+Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 17.

 Calcium also helps the following: